-All statistics were carried out on R (R Core Team, 2015).
+All statistics were carried out on R (R Core Team, 2022).
 Linear mixed effect models ['lmer' function, 'lme4' R package (Bates et al., 2014)] were built when tested variables were linear (behavioural and vocal scores, grunt duration) and one binomial generalized mixed effect model was built for binary parameters (occurrence of missed contacts initiated by human during the conditioning).
 The following subsections describe how models were built for each type of tests.
-In all models described below, the identity of the replicate ('1' or '2') was used as an interacting fixed factor, since the experiment was run in two identical replicates on two independent groups.
-The identity of the human ('AH' or 'AV') was used as interacting fixed factor in all models described below, since two experimenters were involved in the positive handling at weaning and in the session of additional positive contacts of the conditioning (but always the same human was attributed to a given piglet).
+In all models described below, the identity of the replicate ('1' or '2') was used as an interacting fixed

+960 factor, since the experiment was run in two identical replicates on two independent groups.
+The identity of the human ('AH' or 'AV') was used as interacting fixed factor in all models described 961 962 below, since two experimenters were involved in the positive handling at weaning and in the session of additional positive contacts of the conditioning (but always the same human was attributed to a 963 given piglet).
 The piglet was used as random factor to take into account the within-subject design.
+964 All explanatory variables used in the models and interactions between them were built in respect to 965 966 the experimental design and to allow biological interpretations.
+As a consequence, not all 967 interactions between all variables were made.
+They are fully explained in the subsequent sections.